-Android announced some new features in time for the holidays
+Google announces several new Android features in time for the holidays

-Android is announcing new features that help users express their memories and connections.
+Google has announced several new Android features that aim to help users express their memories and connections.

 One of the new features is artist-designed styles in the Google Photos collage editor from Australian husband-and-wife visual duo Dabsmyla and renowned watercolour artist Yao Cheng.

 Google is also making it easier for emoji mashups.
-Google is calling it ‘Seasonal emoji mashups’ for Emoji Kitchen, available as stickers via Gboard.
+The company calls this its ‘Seasonal emoji mashups’ for Emoji Kitchen, and they’re available as stickers via Gboard.

 There’s now a new ‘Reading mode’ for Android that creates more accessible screen reading experiences, with a focus on customizable contrast, text size, text-to-speech, page clutter and font types.
 The feature is useful for people who are blind, have low vision, or are dyslexic.